jku/repository-playground/playground/signer/README.md

 * implement role-metadata cache -- currently we load the same file quite a lot
 * avoid asking for pin too many times
-  1. same role is sometimes signed mutliple times -- could avoid all but last one
+  1. same role is sometimes signed multiple times -- could avoid all but last one
   2. multiple roles may be signed -- this is likely not worth optimizing
 * refactor event state handling (invites): it's currently clumsy in _signer_repository.py
 * git integration.
 Would be nice to be able to avoid